“Know your audience” is great advice for actors, musicians and other performance artists.

 Furthermore, you’re “talking with” not “to” or “at.”
 Conversations are two-way exchanges.
 And you want to have conversations with individuals, not address the masses.

 If you think I’m being a stickler about terminology, please hang on.
-Because you want action, you need to give individuals an opportunity to question, comment, observe, and even criticize, complain, and vent.
+Because you want action, you need to give people an opportunity to question, comment, observe, and even criticize, complain, and vent.
 That’s because humans have a need to understand what you’re asking them to do.
 And often they need to use their voice (and hear themselves speak ) to clarify what they’re hearing from you.

 By contrast, when you and others take the stage to address an audience, it’s a different event.
 An audience is not invested in doing anything, even if they’ve paid money for their experience.
 That’s why “know your audience” is bad advice that you need to ignore.